hashicorp/vault/website/source/guides/lease.html.md

 single secret, but also a tree of secrets.
 For example, Vault can revoke all secrets read by a specific **user** or all secrets of a specific **type**.
 Revocation assists in key rolling as well as locking down systems in the case of an intrusion.

+If a user or machine needs a temporal access to Vault, you can set a short TTL or number of use to a token so that the token gets revoked automatically at the end of its life.

 This also allows for organizations to plan and train for various "break glass" procedures.

 ## Prerequisites